petsc/petsc/doc/miscellaneous/prizes.rst

 * Gordon Bell Finalist at SC2009

-* `GTC <http://gk.ps.uci.edu/GTC/index.html>`__ was listed as one of the `Top Ten Advances in Computational Science Accomplishments of of DOE in 2008
+* `GTC <http://gk.ps.uci.edu/GTC/index.html>`__ was listed as one of the `Top Ten Advances in Computational Science Accomplishments of DOE in 2008
   <http://www.sc.doe.gov/ascr/ASCAC/Meetings/Aug08/ViewFromWashington&Germantown.pdf>`__

 * `Gordon Bell Special Prize at SC2004